quinnkeast/jengoertzen-website/_books/books.md

     thoughts: A comfortable and comforting read, nostalgic, imagery of a place that feels like home.
   - title: The Truth About Stories
     author: Thomas King
-    thoughts: “Just don't say in years to come that you would have lived your life differently if only had heard this story.
+    thoughts: “Just don't say in years to come that you would have lived your life differently if only you had heard this story.
 You've heard it now.”
 - year: 2022
   books:
   - title: Braiding Sweetgrass